ProMED-mail: History

 In 2012, the users of ProMED were again some of the first to identify the outbreak of MERS.
 A physician was responsible for identifying the outbreak and reporting the event to the ProMED community, which was posted online.
 Eight days after the initial report, the Saudi Health Ministry announced the diagnosis of a new form of coronavirus.

 The ProMED-mail system grew from 1994 in parallel with Public Health Agency of Canada's similar Global Public Health Intelligence Network (GPHIN),.

 At 23:59 on 30 December 2019, ProMED-mail received its first communication about the COVID-19 outbreak.

+On 3 August 2023, 21 out of the 38 paid moderators and editors for the service went on strike, citing lack of support from ISID.

 Disease surveillance and reporting

 The importance of using unofficial sources of information for public health surveillance has become increasingly recognized.
-Sometimes referred to as “event-based surveillance” or “epidemic intelligence,” informal disease reporting services, pioneered by ProMED, have become a crucial component of the overall global infectious disease surveillance picture.
+Sometimes referred to as "event-based surveillance" or "epidemic intelligence," informal disease reporting services, pioneered by ProMED, have become a crucial component of the overall global infectious disease surveillance picture.
 According to the WHO Epidemic & Pandemic Alert & Response, more than 60% of the initial outbreak reports come from informal sources, including ProMED-mail.

 ProMED-mail publishes reports to the website ProMEDmail.org in addition to sending e-mails to service subscribers.
 There is no cost for subscription to the reporting network.
 ProMED encourages subscribers to contribute data, respond to requests for information, and collaborate in outbreak investigations and prevention efforts.

 Posts are published on a real-time basis.
 Reports detail infectious disease outbreaks with geotags and links to related media articles and other ProMED posts.
 Each report is screened and edited by a staff of expert moderators, ensuring the validity of the published information.
 There are 45 moderators for ProMED stationed throughout the world.
 Moderators review reports submitted within their region of oversight, drawing on their knowledge of the region and infrastructure to provide accurate descriptions of the outbreak event.

 As ProMED-mail is an independent program of the non-government, nonprofit International Society for Infectious Diseases, this ensures the avoidance of delay or suppression of disease reporting by governments for bureaucratic or strategic reasons.
 To provide access to a global audience, versions of ProMED are available in several languages and cover different regions, including ProMED-ESP (Spanish), ProMED-PORT (Portuguese), ProMED-RUS (Russian), ProMED-FRA (French), ProMED-MENA (Middle East and North Africa), ProMED-SoAs (South Asia and Arabic Summaries), as well as English-language versions ProMED-MBDS (Mekong Basin region of Southeast Asia) and ProMED-EAFR (Africa).